sds-edu/SDS-Kubernetes-Guide/README.md

 This section will guide you through the process of deploying a local Kubernetes cluster using Minikube.

 For this guide, we recommend the Docker driver for Minikube.
-If you would like to use a different driver (at your own risk), you can find the instructions [here](https://minikube.sigs.k8s.io/docs/drivers/).

 > ⏰**Reminder**: Start the Docker daemon (by opening Docker Desktop) and enable the Kubernetes service in Docker Desktop before proceeding. ![Enable Kubs](images/enablekubs.png) <sup> Figure 1.3.1: Enabling Kubernetes in Docker Desktop </sup>